exonum/exonum-doc/src/get-started/create-service.md

 `TxTransfer` transaction gets two wallets for both sides of the transfer transaction.
 If they are found, we check the balance of the sender.
-If the sender has enough coins, then we decrease the sender’s balance and increase the receiver’s balance.
+If the sender has enough tokens, then we decrease the sender’s balance and increase the receiver’s balance.

-We also need to check that the sender does not send the coins to himself.
+We also need to check that the sender does not send the tokens to himself.
 Otherwise, if the sender is equal to the receiver, the implementation below will create money out of thin air.